 Because South Dakota is a rural state, approximately 25% of our residents rely upon on-site wastewater systems to provide their wastewater treatment needs.
 These systems typically consist of a septic tank and a drainfield.
 South Dakota has developed installation requirements for on-site wastewater systems.
 These design requirements ensure that wastewater discharged into these systems is treated properly and will not pose a risk to human health or the environment.
 A checklist of information required when submitting septic tank installation plans has been prepared for your convenience.
-For more information, contact Matt Cherney at (605) 773-3351.
+For more information, contact Abraham Waldner at (605) 773-4647.

 South Dakota's regulations for on-site wastewater systems are found in the Administrative Rules of South Dakota, Chapter 74:53:01 at this link.

 South Dakota has developed a certification program for septic tank system installers.
 This program ensures that the installers understand the design requirements.
-To become a certified installer you will need to pass a test with a score of 70% or higher.
-You may either submit an online request or send a written request for a copy of the test or contact Matt Cherney at (605) 773-3351.
-Also, please contact Matt if you have any other questions about septic tanks or installer certification.
-The Department maintains a list of certified installers for use by the public.
+To become a certified installer you will need to pass a written test administered by the South Dakota Plumbing Commission.
+For more information, please contact the South Dakota Plumbing Commission at (605) 773-3429.

 Watch a video on the proper installation, operation and maintenance of a septic system: Living With a Septic System (RealPlayer needed to watch video)

 Questions?
 Please contact Troy Roth at (605) 773-4647.